Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: A semiempirical rate evolution

-where $\phi_L(L_g)$ is the $g$-band luminosity function (with units of $\mathrm{Mpc^{-3}\,yr^{-1}\,dex^{-1}}$), $\frac{dV_C}{dz}$ is the comoving volume in a given redshift bin, $L_{\rm min}$ is the luminosity limit of a given survey in the $g$-band at that distance $z$, and $L_{\rm max}$ is the luminosity of the brightest TDE observed in the \citetalias{Yao2023} sample.
+where $\phi_L(L_g)$ is the $g$-band luminosity function (with units of $\mathrm{Mpc^{-3}\,yr^{-1}\,dex^{-1}}$), $\frac{dV_C}{dz}$ is the comoving volume in a given redshift bin, $L_{\rm min}$ is the luminosity limit of a given survey in the $g$-band at that distance $z$, and $L_{\rm max}=10^{44.7}~\rm{erg}~\rm{s}^{-1}$ is the luminosity of the brightest TDE observed in the \citetalias{Yao2023} sample.
 The factor of $1+z$ in the denominator is to account for time dilation.
-We later account for the total area of the survey by multiplying this spherical volumetric rate by $\frac{A_{\rm survey} }{ 4\pi~\rm{steradians}}$.
+We account for the total area of the survey by multiplying this spherical volumetric rate by $\frac{A_{\rm survey} }{ 4\pi~\rm{steradians}}$.
 This luminosity function is k-corrected to other (UV/optical/NIR) filters by assuming the TDE emission is a blackbody, and adjusting to the respective filter's sensitivity and magnitude limit.
-In this work, we account for filter sensitivity curves using synthetic photometry performed in the \texttt{sncosmo} Python package \citep{barbary_2025_15019859}.
+We assume the temperature distribution from \citetalias{Yao2023} by drawing 300 Monte Carlo samples directly from the discrete blackbody temperatures of the ZTF sample at each redshift $z$ in order to uniformly represent the observed TDE temperatures.
+We account for filter sensitivity curves using synthetic photometry performed in the \texttt{sncosmo} Python package \citep{barbary_2025_15019859}.
 The $g$-band rate integrates to a local total volumetric rate of $3.1^{+0.6}_{-1.0} \times 10^{-7}~\rm{TDEs}~\rm{Mpc}^{-3}~\rm{year}^{-1}$.
-Note that the empirical rate is based on a luminosity function of TDEs, and not a mass function of SMBHs.
-This makes the assumption that the luminosity function shape is constant with redshift.
+Note that the empirical rate is based on the TDE luminosity function rather than the SMBH mass function.
+This approach assumes that the shape of the luminosity function is constant with redshift.
 We discuss the merits and limitations of this assumption in Section \ref{sec:limitations}.
-We propagate the uncertainties on the integrated TDE rate as uncertainty in the normalization of the luminosity function.
+We propagate the uncertainties on the integrated TDE rate as uncertainties in the normalization of the luminosity function.

 $\epsilon$ is defined as the ``efficiency'' of the survey.
-It is the fraction of events occurring in a given year that is seen by a survey:
+It is the fraction of events occurring in a given year that are seen by a survey:

-and is used to consider surveys where there is only a single epoch of observation.
+and is used to consider surveys with only a single epoch of observation.

 $T_{\rm visible}$ is the total rest-frame time for which the TDE satisfies $m_{\rm TDE} < m_{\rm limit}$ in the deepest filter, and the factor of $(1+z)$ accounts for cosmological time dilation.
 Therefore $\epsilon$ is dimensionless and can be interpreted as the probability that a TDE occurring at a random time is observable by a single-epoch survey.